alexnesov/Banking-System-Kata/README.md

 <li> The domain is stack agnostic, ca be chaged without any impact on business logic
 </ul>

+## How these principles are linked to the actual code in this repo:
-These guiding principles are interesting as they show how Python <b>Abstract Base Classes</b> (ABC) are useful to depict the pure business logic.
+These guiding principles are interesting as they show how Python's <b>Abstract Base Classes</b> (ABC) are useful to depict the pure business logic.
 The **implementation** of ABC is outside the pure domain, where ABCs were defined.
 The business logic can be sensed through these ABCs.
-Again, it follows the Hexagonal philosophy, the implementation and other technical details depends on the business logic, and not the other way around.
+The implementation and other technical details depends on the business logic, and not the other way around.

 ## Goal of these principles